meiti-x/Dashlib.css/README.md

 ## release notes
 **version 2 is released**

-1. make all class shorter
+1. make all class shorter 🙄😘
-2. change prefix from "em-" to "-"
+2. change prefix from "em-" to "-"  🙄
-3. add primary, secondary, danger, success, warning, light, dark
+3. add primary, secondary, danger, success, warning, light, dark 💅
-4. add align-self
+4. add align-self 🤙🤞
 5. add background-attachment, background-repeat, object-fit, object-position 🤩
 6. add resize 🧐
-7. add border style
+7. add border style 🤓
-8. add RFS (responsive font size)
+8. add RFS (responsive font size) 💋😉
-9. add "between" for working one class in between two size
+9. add "between" for working one class in between two size 🤔😦😮

 fix some bugs

 ## Download

-There are many ways to install Foundation, but if you're just getting started, we have a few suggestions.
+There are many ways to install Dashlib, but if you're just getting started, we have a few suggestions.

 ### Install with Package Managers